fastify/fastify/docs/Validation-and-Serialization.md

 ```

 If you want custom error response in schema without headaches and quickly, you can take a look at [`ajv-errors`](https://github.com/epoberezkin/ajv-errors).
 Check out the [example](https://github.com/fastify/example/blob/HEAD/validation-messages/custom-errors-messages.js) usage.
+> Make sure to install version 1.0.1 of `ajv-errors`, because later versions of it are not compatible with AJV v6.

 Below is an example showing how to add **custom error messages for each property** of a schema by supplying custom AJV options.
 Inline comments in the schema below describe how to configure it to show a different error message for each case: